Use OCI Ansible Collection with Oracle Linux Automation Manager

 5. Review the project sync status.

 After project creation, the project will display its status in the Details summary as the sync begins.
-The status transitions from Running to Successful if the configuration is correct and the git server is reachable.
+The status transitions from Running to Successful if the configuration is correct and the Git server is reachable.

 olam2-proj-sync